jertel/elastabot/README.md

 A Dockerfile is provided for Elastabot, and a Docker image will auto-build at hub.docker.com/jertel/elastabot.

-The image will expect a configuration file to exist in the /opt/elastabot/elastabot.json location, so the recommanded way to configure Elastabot is to use a file-based volume mount override from the host to this location.
+The image will expect a configuration file to exist in the /opt/elastabot/elastabot.json location, so the recommended way to configure Elastabot is to use a file-based volume mount override from the host to this location.

 Ex: